v

 journal tracking mass immigrations, past and present.
 An article she wrote describing

-Lebanese/Syrian immigration to the United States and genealogical research in this
+Lebanese/Syrian immigration to the United States and genealogical research in this area

-the Lebanese and Syrians in St. Louis, and also a public event she developed for that
+Lebanese and Syrians in St. Louis, and also a public event she developed for that

 community.
-The oral history tapes and transcriptions are in repositories at the St.
+The oral history tapes and transcriptions are in repositories at the St. Louis

-a community school in St. Louis.
+community school in St. Louis.

 Sandra worked in Monsanto Company's Government Affairs Department, was